31a2f764-qaincicd.jpg31a2f764-qaincicd.jpg

 5 Key Components of a QA Pipeline

+A QA pipeline is an automated workflow within the SDLC that continuously validates code through testing, CI integration, feedback mechanisms, and quality checks.
 A robust QA pipeline includes multiple interconnected components to ensure thorough and efficient testing:

 1. Test Automation Frameworks

-These frameworks (like Selenium, Cypress, or Playwright) automate repetitive test cases for faster and consistent validation.
+These frameworks (like Selenium, Cypress, or Playwright) automate repetitive test cases for faster and more consistent validation.
 They support unit, integration, and UI testing to maintain code integrity across environments and updates.

 2. Test Data Management